-My whole life I felt alone, and when I met the poet Susan Noel I didn't feel alone.
+I met the poet Susan Noel in the last year of her life.
+During that brief time, she lightened the sense of aloneness I have felt for all of mine.
 She loved "Ode to a Nightingale" by Keats, and we both knew what he meant when he wrote of Ruth standing in tears amid the "alien corn."
 We both felt that homesickness.
 I wrote this poem shortly after her death.
 While she was alive I felt a certain permission to be.
 I knew her vulnerability meant a beautiful thing could survive.
 Her existence was a constant act of exposure, like the leaf of a lined jacket folded down.
 Her visibility gave me courage, and caused me to understand the importance of my visibility.
 I might miss her for the rest of my life, but at least someone will know from my persistent light that it is safe to be here.

 thorn fruit moon